 - 6. Click Add to an entry, or click Set to save changes to an existing entry. - 7.
 Click Close to close the editor. - 8.
-On the Configure > Networking > WCCP > General page, click Apply to apply changes.
-Navigating away from the page before clicking Apply results in the loss of all changes.

-9. To restart the proxy to cause the changes to take effect, go to Configure > My Proxy > Basic > General and click Restart.
+On the Configure > Networking > WCCP page, click Apply to apply changes.
+Navigating away from the page before clicking Apply results in the loss of all changes. - Restart the proxy to cause the changes to take effect.
+Go to Configure > My Proxy > Basic > General and click Restart.